A mod-p Artin-Tate conjecture, and generalized Herbrand-Ribet: Introduction

 Let $F$ be a number field contained in $\C$ with $\bar{\Q}$ its algebraic closure in $\C$.
 Let $\rho: \Gal(\bar{\Q}/F) \rightarrow \GL_n(\C)$ be an irreducible Galois representation with $L(s,\rho)$ its associated Artin $L$-function.
 According to a famous conjecture of Artin, $L(s, \rho)$ has an analytic continuation to an entire function on $\C$ unless $\rho$ is the trivial representation, in which case it has a unique pole at $s=1$ which is simple.

 More generally, let $M$ be an irreducible motive over $\Q$ with $L(s,M)$ its associated $L$-function.
 According to Tate, $L(s,M)$ has an analytic continuation to an entire function on $\C$ unless $M$ is a twisted Tate motive $\Q[j]$ with $\Q[1]$ the motive associated to $\Gm$.
 For the motive $\Q = \Q[0]$, $L(s, \Q) = \zeta_\Q(s)$, the usual Riemann zeta function, which has a unique pole at $s=1$ which is simple.
-The $L$-function associated to $\Q[j]$ is then the Riemann zeta function shifted by $j$ (on the left or right, which we will come to if necessary).

 This paper will deal with certain Artin representations $\rho: \Gal(\bar{\Q}/F) \rightarrow \GL_n(\C)$ for which we will know a priori that $L(0, \rho)$ is a nonzero algebraic number (in particular, $F$ will be totally real).
 It is then an important question to understand the nature of the algebraic number $L(0,\rho)$: to know if it is an algebraic integer, but if not, what are its possible denominators.
 We think of the possible denominators in $ L(0,\rho),$ as existence of poles for $L(0,\rho),$ at the corresponding prime ideals of $\bar{\Z}$.
 It is thus analogous to the conjectures of Artin and Tate, both in its aim --- and as we will see --- in its formulation.
-Since we have chosen to understand $L$-values at 0 instead of 1 which is where Artin and Tate conjectures are formulated, there is an `ugly' twist by $\omega$ --- the action of $\Gal(\bar{\Q}/\Q)$ on the $p$-th roots of unity --- throughout the paper, giving a natural character $\omega: \Gal(\bar{\Q}/\Q) \rightarrow (\Z/p)^\times$, also a character of $\Gal(\bar{\Q}/L)$ for $L$ any algebraic extension of $\Q$, as well as a character of $\Gal(L/\Q)$ if $L$ is a Galois extension of $\Q$ containing $p$-th roots of unity; if there are no non-trivial $p$-th roots of unity in $L$, we will define $\omega$ to be the trivial character of $\Gal(L/\Q)$.
+Since we have chosen to understand $L$-values at 0 instead of 1 which is where Artin and Tate conjectures are formulated, there is an `ugly' twist by $\omega_p$ --- the action of $\Gal(\bar{\Q}/\Q)$ on the $p$-th roots of unity --- throughout the paper, giving a natural character $\omega_p: \Gal(\bar{\Q}/\Q) \rightarrow (\Z/p)^\times$, also a character of $\Gal(\bar{\Q}/L)$ for $L$ any algebraic extension of $\Q$, as well as a character of $\Gal(L/\Q)$ if $L$ is a Galois extension of $\Q$ containing $p$-th roots of unity; if there are no non-trivial $p$-th roots of unity in $L$, we will define $\omega_p$ to be the trivial character of $\Gal(L/\Q)$.

 We now fix some notation.
 We will fix an isomorphism of $\bar{\Bbb Q}_p$ with $\C$ where $\bar{\Bbb Q}_p$ is a fixed algebraic closure of ${\Bbb Q}_p$, the field of $p$-adic numbers.
 This allows one to define $\p$, a prime ideal in $\bar{\Bbb Z}$, the integral closure of ${\Bbb Z}$ in ${\Bbb C}$, over the prime ideal generated by $p$ in $\Z$.
 The prime $p$ will always be an odd prime in this paper.